 (If you buy 1 quart of paint at the home improvement store then mix that quart with 8 tablespoons of Calcium Carbonate Powder)

-Like I said, I really like the calcium carbonate chalk paint a lot.
-It’s smooth, good to sand and the wax goes on great as well.
+As I said, I really like the calcium carbonate chalk paint a lot.
+It’s smooth, and good to sand and the wax goes on great as well.

 Don’t forget to finish with wax!